plgd-dev/doc/content/en/architecture/introduction.md

 ### Identities Bounded Context

-Only authorized client _(application interested in data)_ connected to the plgd Hub _(IoT Device)_ is able to perform an action on the device or access device's data.
+Only authorized client _(application interested in data)_ connected to the plgd hub _(IoT Device)_ is able to perform an action on the device or access device's data.
 That means, only authorized client and server are able to browse / CRUDN resource published to the Resource Directory.

 A server and client are required to successfully sign-up and sign-in right after connecting to the [plgd hub](https://github.com/plgd-dev/hub/).
 During the sign-up process, which can be thought of as a registration, a one time use [authorization code](https://tools.ietf.org/html/rfc6749#section-1.3.1) is exchange for an access token, which uniquely represents this server / client.
 Returned access token is used in the sign-in request.
 Before the server / client is signed in, requests are not forwarded to the plgd system.